Film Review: Stalag 17 (1953)

 (source: tmdb.org)

-Billy Wilder has built reputation as one of the most versatile directors in history of Hollywood, and Stalag 17 confirms it within the single film by seamlessly combines elements of different genres - war film, prison drama, thriller, and, most importantly, black comedy.
-Despite the seemingly unattractive setting of a prison camp, with couple barracks separated by patches of muddy ground, two hours of running time pass quickly and Wilder again shows his talent by easily transcending stage origins of the script.
+Billy Wilder had built a reputation as one of the most versatile directors in the history of Hollywood, and Stalag 17 confirms it within the single film by seamlessly combining elements of different genres – war film, prison drama, thriller, and, most importantly, black comedy.
+Despite the seemingly unattractive setting of a prison camp, with a couple of barracks separated by patches of muddy ground, two hours of running time pass quickly and Wilder again shows his talent by easily transcending the stage origins of the script.
 This blending of genres allows Stalag 17 to capture the complexities of wartime experiences while also infusing moments of levity and entertainment.
 The witty and sharp dialogue, coupled with the poignant and suspenseful scenes, contributes to the film’s overall success.

-Paramount Pictures, studio behind the film, originally didn’t believe in Stalag 17, with executives thinking that the audience wouldn’t find films about POWs attractive – an issue, which is semi-ironically, addressed by character of Clarence Harvey “Cookie” Coook (played by Gil Stratton) in opening narration.
-Thankfully, the end of Korean War and return of American POWs coincided with the film’s release, creating enough public interest to make the subject relevant and turn Wilder’s work in big box office hit.
-It served as inspiration for future films with similar subject, like The Great Escape and, more importantly, popular 1960s TV series Hogan’s Heroes.
-While some references in the film may be lost on modern audiences unfamiliar with WW2, Stalag 17 has in general aged very well and solidified its place in history of cinema.
+Paramount Pictures, the studio behind the film, originally didn’t believe in Stalag 17, with executives thinking that the audience wouldn’t find films about POWs attractive – an issue which is semi-ironically addressed by the character of Clarence Harvey “Cookie” Cook (played by Gil Stratton) in the opening narration.
+Thankfully, the end of the Korean War and the return of American POWs coincided with the film’s release, creating enough public interest to make the subject relevant and turn Wilder’s work into a big box office hit.
+It served as inspiration for future films with a similar subject, like The Great Escape and, more importantly, the popular 1960s TV series Hogan’s Heroes.
+While some references in the film may be lost on modern audiences unfamiliar with WWII, Stalag 17 has in general aged very well and solidified its place in the history of cinema.

 RATING: 8/10 (+++)